epfl-ada/ada-2022-project-dadalife/index.md

 popularity to the top!

-# Definitions

 ## Fame definition

-Throughout these tips supported by analysis, we had to make some choices, one of them (and not the least) being the definition of fame.
-This will be the main metric throughout this analysis.
 When can we say that you are a Hollywood star?
-While the philosophical answer to this question is out of the scope of this analysis, we find a numerical way to describe it.
-The website [The Numbers](https://www.the-numbers.com/box-office-star-records/domestic/yearly-acting/) provides a yearly ranking of a few hundred actors and actresses.
-In “The Numbers”, the movies are ranked following the US Box Office and actors starring in the highest BO movies get a higher score.
+The philosophical answer to this question is out of the scope of this analysis.
+However, we decided to use a numerical value downloadable from [The Numbers](https://www.the-numbers.com/box-office-star-records/domestic/yearly-acting/).
+Their ranking is based on the Box-Office revenue (BOR) of the films each actor played in during the past three years.

-This metric follows the idea that when an actor has played in a movie that generated a large BO, the movie has a lot of visibility therefore the fame of the cast is increased.
+This metric follows the idea that when an actor has played in a movie that generated a large BOR, the movie has a lot of visibility which increases the fame of the cast.

 We group movies by lustrum (1 lustrum = 5 years) to ease comparisons and for better visualisation purposes.
 We define 'becoming famous' as the first lustrum in which you appear in _The Numbers_, after which you are considered famous for